 - Where do you see yourself fulfilling this desired lifestyle?

 Your answer can be “everywhere!” but you still need to know where to start.
 Your first digital nomad destination won’t be the only place where you work remotely and travel.

 I hate to be *that* person but I do need to bring a dose of reality to the dream session.

 Being a digital nomad isn’t the same as being a tourist.
 If you already have a steady income, either through your own business or by working any number of digital nomad jobs, it’s probably safe to say that your workload won’t change once you find yourself in that dream destination.

 Want to start your own business?
 You can start to develop an idea for a service-based business today.

 You’ll likely spend your days working normal hours and spending your downtown traveling.

 This is important because the daydream is a slippery slope away from reality altogether.
 When looking at digital nomad destinations, it can be tempting to picture yourself doing all the touristy things that make you want to go there.

 This was a big mistake that I made.
-When I launched my digital nomad lifestyle in 2017, I bought a one-way ticket to Mexico and pictured myself snorkeling, exploring lively colonial towns, visiting Mayan ruins all day.
+When I launched my digital nomad lifestyle in 2017, I bought a one-way ticket to Mexico and pictured myself snorkeling, exploring lively colonial towns in Latin America, visiting Mayan ruins all day.

 My days were still just as filled with maintaining client relationships and doing all my normal chores as they had been at home.
 I realized that life as a digital nomad is determined not by the things you can do but by whether you enjoy being in the country of your choosing.